5idneyD/SurveyWebsite/README.md

 # Survey Heaven

-Hello, my name is Sidney, and I'm making a website where users can create their own surveys.
+Hey, I'm making a website where users can create their own surveys.
-They can then have people answer their surveys.
 Similar to Survey Monkey only everything is free (and better).
 As many questions, answers and surveys as you want, all for free.
+Looking to implement multiple databases for practice and using git for the first time.

 Thanks for reading.